 Acadia Hospital is an addiction treatment center located at 268 Stillwater Avenue, P. o.
 Box 422 in the 04401 zip code in Bangor, ME.

 It is operated by a private non-profit organization.
-Acadia Hospital provides suboxone prescription, naltrexone administration and methadone maintenance.
-Some of the treatment approaches used by Acadia Hospital include brief intervention services, motivational interviewing and trauma counseling.
-Acadia Hospital provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin rehabilitation and intensive outpatient heroin treatment program.
-It also provides residential heroin addiction treatment and inpatient dual diagnosis treatment.
+Acadia Hospital provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Acadia Hospital include anger management, cognitive behavioral therapy and substance use counseling approach.
+Acadia Hospital provides intensive outpatient heroin treatment services, regular outpatient heroin treatment and outpatient heroin treatment.
+It also provides residential treatment for heroin abuse and inpatient treatment for co-occurring mental health and heroin use.
 Other addiction treatment offered includes general addiction disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.